SpongePowered/SpongeDocs/source/plugin/blocks/accessing.rst

 .. tip::

-    The function ``==`` could be used in place of ``equals()`` when it comes to comparing two :javadoc:`BlockType`'s as there are a fixed number of instance for every block, however it is generally recommended to use ``equals()``.
+    The function ``==`` could be used in place of ``equals()`` when it comes to comparing two :javadoc:`BlockType`'s as there are a fixed number of instances for every block, however it is generally recommended to use ``equals()``.

 Block Data Manipulators
 ~~~~~~~~~~~~~~~~~~~~~~~

 The data of a block is held as a :javadoc:`DataManipulator`, similar to other parts of the API.
 This is the container
-that holds information on components of our block such as the orientation of a block, the blocks light level, and so on.
-Checking the values of these manipulators is easy, you just need to check the block's direction
+that holds information on components of our block such as the orientation, light level, and so on.
-:javadoc:`Key`.
+Checking the values of these manipulators is easy, you just need to check the direction :javadoc:`Key`.

 .. code-block:: java